 What if we request registry checks on a regular basis?

-The Agency of Human Services has a subscription service for Vermont organizations who are authorized to submit registry check requests.
+The Agency of Human Services has a subscription service for organizations located in the state of Vermont that provide direct services to children and/or vulnerable adults and are authorized to submit registry check requests.

-You can use this service to request registry checks of the Vermont Adult Abuse and Child Protection Registries at the same time.
-If you are not yet subscribed, email Deb Tighe to request a subscription packet.
+A Vermont organization that provides direct services to children and/or vulnerable can use this service to request registry checks of the Vermont Adult Abuse and Child Protection Registries at the same time.
+If you are not yet subscribed, email AHS.ChildAdultAbuseRegistry@vermont.gov to request a subscription packet.